 It’s starting to change, but one-way international flights can be expensive.
 Generally speaking, booking a multi-city trip will be much cheaper than booking separate one-way flights — especially to Europe.
 Keep it all together by creating a multi-city itinerary!

-How to Book a Multi-City Trip
+How to Book Flights for Multi-City Trip

 Booking a multi-city trip is easy: Start with Google Flights.
 Select “Multi-city” instead of “Round trip.”